oobecomau/desktop.gov.au/docs/security/system-security-plan.md

 #### CloudSystem compliance approach

-The CloudSystem provides extensive event logging and auditing for Azure and Microsoft 365 resources that can be incorporated into an Agency’s event logging strategy.
+The CloudSystem provides extensive event logging and auditing for Azure and Microsoft 365 resources that can be incorporated into an organisations event logging strategy.
 Logs are stored in Log Analytics for two years which is the maximum available period for Log Analytics.

 All logs relevant to the operation and integrity of the CloudSystem are stored in a centralised storage account.
 The CloudSystem protects the integrity of logs through policy enforcement, automation and RBAC.